SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/MagneticFieldSensing/_index.md

 1. If your sensors are mounted near any conductive materials (aluminum and copper in particular), induced currents will flow in the metals that partially cancel out the fields that you are trying to measure.
 So mounting your sensors on aluminum rails probably would not be a good idea.

 2. You’ll have to have a fairly accurate capacitance to set the resonant frequency where you want it.
-There are 5&thinsp;% and 10&thinsp;% tolerance polyester caps for sale with the coil/inductors.
-Two advantages of these caps over ceramic caps is tolerance (20&thinsp;% is typical on ceramic) and low capacitance change with change in temperature (not sure what the specs are but these type of capacitors typically change an order of magnitude less than ceramic caps for a given change in temperature).
+There are {{< units 5 percent >}} and {{< units 10 percent >}} tolerance polyester caps for sale with the coil/inductors.
+Two advantages of these caps over ceramic caps is tolerance ({{< units 20 percent >}} is typical on ceramic) and low capacitance change with change in temperature (not sure what the specs are but these type of capacitors typically change an order of magnitude less than ceramic caps for a given change in temperature).

 3. If you’re trying to dial in your total capacitance by adding small parallel capacitors, the tolerances on these smaller caps are much less important than the tolerances on the larger caps that make up the bulk of the capacitance.
-For example, if a parallel cap provides the final 10&thinsp;% of capacitance with a 10&thinsp;% capacitance tolerance, it will only contribute about 1&thinsp;% to the overall tolerance range.
+For example, if a parallel cap provides the final {{< units 10 percent >}} of capacitance with a {{< units 10 percent >}} capacitance tolerance, it will only contribute about {{< units 1 percent >}} to the overall tolerance range.

 ----
 Contributed by Oliver Max, 20 Feb 2002.